This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclosure for more information.

 While a healthy savings account will help ease that knot in your stomach when the recession is announced, a well-stocked pantry will also provide a huge measure of comfort.
 However, right now is not to time to stockpile.
 First, you probably won’t be able to buy multiple items of anything.
 My local grocery store has bare shelves.
 What is in stock has a two-item limit on identical items.
 Things like flour, paper products, pasta, rice, canned vegetables, soups, and meat were either completely sold out or very limited.
 My store is also suspending their sales flyer so the normal loss-leader items were not available.
 I did find many inexpensive and well-stocked items in the ethnic food sections, so if your shelves are looking bare, try those places.
 I found canned beans, packages of pasta (weird shapes), and cans of veggies.

 When I’m normally filling my pantry, I order in bulk through Amazon, Azure Standard, or (gasp) Walmart.
 Amazon Pantry is currently closed.
+(2021 update: Amazon Pantry has reopened).
 It is still possible to order from their grocery section, but expect delayed shipping.
 Azure Standard is still open for business but is also experience delays and shortages.
-Most of the items I would normally order from Walmart are not currently available.
+Most of the items I would normally order from Walmart are hit or miss on availability.
 I do keep checking back on all of these sources so when the supply issues subside, I can continue to stock my pantry to help prepare for the coming recession.

 Now is the time to be looking outside the box.
 As part of our budget tightening strategies, we’re eliminating unnecessary expenses.
 Assorted memberships we had are now going by the wayside as they are not being renewed.
 Activities we enjoy, such as alpine skiing, is closed.
 Our martial arts studio is closed.